-Background: Gwen Baker is Bellwether's Chief Operating Officer and serves as a senior adviser with the Strategic Advising practice area.
+Background: Gwen Baker is Bellwether's Chief Operating Officer and serves as a partner with the Strategic Advising practice area.
 She has over 15 years of experience in education reform and focuses primarily on the uses of technology to advance ambitious goals.

 Before joining Bellwether Gwen was CEO and Co-Founder at CoreSpring, Inc., a nonprofit whose mission is to provide the field with access to high-quality formative assessment content and digital authoring tools.
 During her tenure at CoreSpring, the team partnered with organizations to build a shared bank of over 50,000 open education resources in core subject areas.
 They also built a suite of authoring tools that enables item developers with little or no technical experience to draft complex items that measure learner’s progress toward college- and career-ready goals.
 Today, educational technology companies, nonprofits, and schools use CoreSpring’s technology to administer millions of items each month.